-The Vector 1 PC Configuration program enables a system to be programmed via a PC to operate in accordance with specific requirements, and includes options for zonal sounder operation, 2-stage and coincidence functions, selective output device operation, etc.
+The Vector PC Configuration program enables a system to be programmed via a PC to operate in accordance with specific requirements, and includes options for zonal sounder operation, 2-stage and coincidence functions, selective output device operation, etc.

 The program also enables device types to be programmed, devices to be assigned to zones, and device location text to be entered.
-In addition, the number of repeaters can be specified, and devices can be assigned to groups.
+In addition devices can be assigned to groups.